-Cancer surgery treatment involves performing surgery to treat cancerous cells and tissue by physically removing cancer cells and nearby tissue from the body.
+Cancer surgery treatment involves performing surgery to treat cancerous cells and tissue by physically removing them from the body.
 The most successful cancer treatments occur as soon as possible following diagnosis, particularly when the cancer is at an early stage.
 Surgery may also be used to diagnosis, stage or learn more about the cancer.

-Common cancer surgeries used as treatment include a mastectomy for breast cancer, (surgical removal of the breast tissue), and for the lung a lobectomy (partial removal) or pneumonectomy (full removal) of the lung.
-Cancer surgery may be planned with different goals and hopeful outcomes.
-Some are for treating cancers while others are for diagnosing, staging or providing palliative care.
+Common cancer surgery treatments include a mastectomy for breast cancer (surgical removal of the breast tissue), and for lung cancer a lobectomy (partial removal) or pneumonectomy (full removal) of the lung.
+Cancer surgery may be planned with different goals and intended outcomes.
+Some are for treating cancers while others are for diagnosing, determining the stage of the cancer, or providing palliative care.

-When used for treatment purposes, cancer surgery typically addresses one of the three following goals:
+When used for treatment purposes, cancer surgery typically addresses one of these three goals:

 - If the cancer is localized (not spreading) and small enough, the surgery attempts to remove all cancer cells, curing the body of cancer.

-- During this procedure, the surgeon removes as much of the tumor or cancerous tissues as possible to prepare for subsequent therapies and treatment such as chemotherapy and radiation.
+- The surgeon removes as much of the tumor or cancerous tissues as possible to prepare for subsequent treatments such as chemotherapy and radiation.

-- Although not a treatment in itself, supportive cancer surgeries assist or prepare patients for subsequent cancer procedures or surgeries.
+- Supportive cancer surgeries assist or prepare patients for subsequent cancer procedures or additional surgeries.

 Traditional cancer surgeries involve making a large incision and cutting the cancerous cells and tissue out of the body.
 Modern techniques have evolved into more minimally invasive procedures.

 Common cancer surgery treatments and methods include laser surgery, cryosurgery, Mohs surgery, laparoscopic surgery and robotic surgery.
-These are all forms of minimally invasive surgery, which means they have a smaller incision and require less intrusion and damage to surrounding tissue and organs.
+These are all forms of minimally invasive surgery, which means they have a smaller incision, require less intrusion and cause less damage to surrounding tissue and organs.

 Laser therapy uses laser waves and light to shrink or remove cancerous tumors.
 The light produced from a laser is of a specific and focused wavelength ideal for performing surgeries.
 Laser surgery and therapy is usually performed for early stage or superficial cancers (cancers on the surface of organs) such as cervical, penile and some forms of lung cancer.